Ash (Reception)

 All children will bring home a sharing book for you to share and read to them.
 This is an opportunity to foster the love for reading.
 Please ensure you make this a quiet, special time such as bedtime.
 This is a perfect opportunity for them to hear how stories are read, engage with book and talk about the characters and events which are happening.

 Please make sure that your child reads at least 3 times a week and complete the reading record with any comments about your child’s engagement with the story and independent reading.
-We change reading books once a week, however your child’s reading record book needs to be in everyday as they are checked daily.
+We change reading books once a week on a friday, however your child’s reading record book needs to be in everyday as they are checked daily.
 Reading champion certificates are awarded for every 10 reads.

 Reading Rockets

-All children will have received a Reading Rocket.
+A little later in the term all children will have receive a Reading Rocket.
 These are words that the children have to learn by sight.
 The children will progress up the rockets once they can confidently read all the words on each rocket.
 There are Ten rockets to get.
 Can you get them all?

 Maths Passports